mattmakai/fullstackpython.com/content/pages/04-testing/01-testing.markdown

   shows how to get a basic [pytest](http://pytest.org/latest/) test running for a Django project and explains why the author prefers pytest over standard unittest testing.

+* [Distributed Testing with Selenium Grid and Docker](https://testdriven.io/distributed-testing-with-selenium-grid) shows how to distribute automated, browser tests with Selenium Grid and Docker Swarm.
+It also looks at how to run tests against a number of browsers and automate the provisioning and deprovisioning of machines to keep costs down.